getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 </script>
 ```

-The _Loader_ also provides a function called `forceLoad()` which does the same, so you can do the following:
+The _Loader_ also provides a function called `forceLoad()` which does the same, so that you can do the following:

 ```html
 <script>